 Results of MBSR Therapy

 As a result of MBSR therapy, Julie feels a reduction in stress and anxiety, improved emotional regulation, enhanced focus and concentration, and an increased sense of hope and excitement about her future.
-By integrating mindfulness practices into daily life, mindfulness based stress reduction therapy helped her cultivate a more mindful approach to her experiences, leading to greater resilience, a better quality of life, and reduced interference of doubt and worry.
+By integrating mindfulness practices into daily life, mindfulness-based stress reduction therapy helped her cultivate a more mindful approach to her experiences, leading to greater resilience, a better quality of life, and reduced interference of doubt and worry.

+I offer these methods to many clients, such as those seeking therapy for adult ADHD, including those looking for natural treatment for adult ADHD, as well as many types of anxiety, mild depression, and general malaise.
 I would be happy to talk to you about how MBSR might benefit you or answer any questions you have about mindfulness-based stress reduction, so please feel free to schedule a consultation or contact me.

 author avatar